Even before you have landed in the remote kingdom of Bhutan you know you are arriving at a very special destination.

 As you peek out the window of the plane you find yourself surrounded by the majestic mountains of the Himalayas, descending into a valley, that even from the air, has the mystical quality of existing in an era that the rest of the world has long forgotten.
 Our tour will take you to highlights of Western, Central and remote Eastern Bhutan.

-Tours of Exploration has just returned from leading two overland expeditions in 2016.
+Tours of Exploration has been organizing tours into Bhutan for over twenty-five years.
 Let our experience help make this a trip of a lifetime for you.

 Tour cost: $ 3,900 USD